2025 New Zealand espionage case: Verdict

 The soldier eventually pleaded guilty to all of the charges that resulted in New Zealand's first conviction for attempted espionage, on 18 August 2025.
 Prior to this case, according to legal experts, the most notable case in New Zealand was the one of economist Bill Sutch, who was charged with spying between 1974 and 1975.
 He was eventually acquitted.
+The soldier was sentenced to a two year custodial sentence at the New Zealand Defence Force's Services Corrective Establishment at Burnham Military Camp.